CS 324E Assignment 4

 Project Description

-This project explores the use of object-oriented programming in graphics, as well as scene hierarchies to perform transformations for 2D animation.
-To do this, students will create an animation withing Processing that will loop indefinitely.
-This animation is expected to be complex enough to require multiple objects (and therefore multiple classes) and have several levels of scene/shape transformations in order to create a range of interesting, cohesive movements.
+This project explores the use of object-oriented programming in graphics, as well as scene hierarchies (aka transformation dependencies) to perform transformations for 2D animations.
+To do this, students will create an animation within MonoGame that loops indefinitely.
+This animation is expected to be complex enough to require multiple objects (and therefore multiple classes), with each object having several levels of scene/shape transformations in order to create a range of interesting, cohesive movements.

 Each student in the group will be responsible for at least one object's class design and implementation.
 The group is responsible for designing and implementing the final animation that incorporates these objects.